Let me tell you a story. Actually, dozens of them.

 - Your website manager should allow you full access to your website.

 - E-commerce sites are complex.
-Monthly website maintenance should take that into account.
+Monthly website maintenance (or WooCommerce maintenance) should take that into account.

 - Your website manager should keep you informed about the work she is doing on your website.

-Here are 7 things to avoid when choosing a website maintenance plan:
+Here are 7 things to avoid when choosing a WordPress maintenance plan:

 1. No Dedicated Website Manager